valory-xyz/olas-operate-middleware/api.md

 ### `PUT /api/wallet/safe`

 Upadtes a Gnosis safe for given chain type.
+If no `backup_owner` is provided, it will assume a null value, that is, it will remove the backup owner from the safe.

 <details>
   <summary>Request</summary>